stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/curated-list-operators.md

 If the customer requires to install an operator that is not mentioned in the above list , the user can raise a request with Stakater Support.The Stakater team will review and add it to the allowed list

 ## Items to be provided to Stakater Support
 - Operator Name
-- Usage
+- Official Operator repository
+- Detailed description of use case
+- Detailed description of use case